 IFRS 11 describes the accounting for arrangements in which there is joint control; proportionate consolidation is not permitted for joint ventures (as newly defined).
-IFRS 11 replaces IAS 31 Interests in Joint Ventures and SIC 13 Jointly Controlled Entities - Non-Monetary Contributions by Venturers.
-The Company is yet to assess the full impact of IFRS 11 and will adopt the standard for the accounting period beginning on April 1, 2013.
+IFRS 11 replaces IAS 31 Interests in Joint Ventures and SIC 13 Jointly Controlled Entities - Non-Monetary Contributions by Ventures'.
+The Company adopted IFRS 11 for the accounting period beginning on April 1, 2013.